jonimoas/cmssimple/README.md

 The document and code editor for pages do not work well together, you may lose content switching from the code to the document editor.

-The rest API editor has a specific format for the new calls that need to be made and is as follows for a call that uses momentjs to return the date and a value that has been sent:
+The rest API editor simply takes a plain javascript function as follows for a call that uses momentjs to return the date and a value that has been sent:

         function(a){var moment=require('moment');console.log(moment()); return [a,moment()];}